luke-mcevoy/mass_transit_COVID/README.md

 # Future Improvements
 I look to update the algorithm using shortest path/graph theory algorithms such as Floyd-Warshall algorithm or Dijkstra's algorithm.
 Moreover, when I began the project, I knew graph theory and dynamic programming would be a better route to a solution but am excited to work towards their implantation after the HealthHack.

+# Project Submission
+Stevens Institute of Technology HealthHack 2.
+May 24, 2020.

 # Built with
 Python